fnalways/terminus-docs/docs/manual/tasks/add-edit-download.md

 ## Upload files

+### Upload via the Files app
 1. Open the Files app from the Dock or Launchpad on Olares.
+2. In the left sidebar, select the directory where you want to upload files.
+For example, **Documents**.
-2. Upload multiple files or folders using one of these methods:
+3. Upload multiple files or folders using one of these methods:
    - Drag and drop files from your local file manager into the Files window.
    - Click <i class="material-symbols-outlined">drive_folder_upload</i> in the top right corner.
    - Right-click in an empty space and select from the context menu.